Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 3: Contact the landlord

-When you find an apartment you like, contact the landlord. **Do not wait.** The landlord gets hundreds of messages in the first hour.[^22] Most listings disappear after a few minutes.[^26]
+When you find an apartment you like, contact the landlord and ask to visit the apartment. **Do not wait.** The landlord gets hundreds of messages in the first hour.[^22] Most listings disappear after a few minutes.[^26]

-Write to the landlord in German, not in English.
 In your message, include...[^30]

 - [ ] Your occupation ⭐️
 - [ ] Your salary ⭐️